hotchk155/hotchk155.github.io/arpie/manual/index.md

 <img class="wide" src="img/prefs.png">

-The first eight LEDs control built-in functionality for the "hack header" (the small expansion header on the ARPIE base board).
+The first eight LEDs control built-in functionality for the <a href="#hh">hack header</a> (the small expansion header on the ARPIE base board).
 This is quite a big subject and has it's own section later in the manual!

 - **Auto Revert** controls whether ARPIE will time out to the PATN menu when no buttons are pressed for a about 10 seconds.
-Turn this off if you prefer - you can always press the PATN button to get back!

-- **Auto Revert** controls whether ARPIE will time out to the PATN menu when no buttons are pressed for a about 10 seconds.
-Turn this off if you prefer - you can always press the PATN button to get back!
+Turn this off if you prefer - you can always press the <a href="#patn">PATN</a> button to get back!

 - **Long Press Time** controls how long you need to hold one of ARPIE's menu buttons to access the second function of a menu button.